 “In America we strive endlessly to hoard possessions, acquire money, and attain a more prestigious job.
 Our hunger and avarice is never fully satiated.
 By the time we achieve any of the goals we set for ourselves, we have toiled away a massive portion of of our lives.
 Why not start living now?”

-I cherry picked the highlight moments from the endless sea of bullcrap I wrote when I was fifteen (I could be a melodramatic pussy), but I hope I get the point across that I was really into it.
+I cherry picked the highlight moments from the endless sea of bullcrap I wrote when I was fifteen (I could be melodramatic), but I hope I get the point across that I was really into it.

 Yet, despite my unshakable conviction that I was the second coming of Mark Twain, I inevitably lost my bright eyed zest for writing, and I was off to something new, whether it be my quest to understand French Culture, my short lived obsession with documentaries, or my summertime adventure into the world of gardening.